mfaulise/consulting/content/projects/project4.md

 ## NxTomo

-This was an ambitious project to help build a highly scalable international gaming platform.
+This was an ambitious project to build a highly scalable international gaming platform.
 It involved developers from all over the world.

 ## Role